saucelabs/testrunner-toolkit/README.md

 ```
 $ saucectl -new
 ```
 This command will create a config.yml and an example test that you can start working from.
-More about the saucectl config file can be found here.
-The config.yml contains information about the framework you want to use, the tests you want to run, where you want to run your tests, and how you want to run them.
-To just get started, all you need is the following:

 ### Connecting to Sauce Labs
 The Sauce Testrunner Toolkit requires your Sauce Labs credentials to connect and post test results.
 If you are